Attack on Titan: Other media

 Two guidebooks to the manga titled Inside and Outside were released on April 9 and September 9, 2013, featuring concept art, character profiles and interviews.
 They were combined into one and released in North America on September 16, 2014, by Kodansha USA.
 A 16-minute drama CD was created with the anime's staff and included in the January 2014 issue of Bessatsu Shōnen Magazine.
+An art book called Fly, bundling a booklet Attack on Titan Volume 35, which contains the one-shot manga "Bad Boy" focusing on Levi's childhood, was released on May 2, 2024.

 On November 3, 2014, American writer C. B. Cebulski revealed that a crossover between Attack on Titan and Marvel Comics was in the works.
-Cebulski scripted the scenario written by the manga's author Isayama.
+Cebulski scripted the scenario written by Isayama.
 The one-shot crossover featured Spider-Man, the Avengers and the Guardians of the Galaxy facing off against several Titans, including the Colossal Titan, the Armored Titan, and the Female Titan on the streets of New York City.
-During Free Comic Book Day 2015, Marvel's Secret Wars preview included an 8-page presentation "Attack on Avengers" by creator Hajime Isayama with art by Gerardo Sandoval.
-It was announced at the 2015 New York Comic-Con that an American comic book titled Attack on Titan Anthology would be published.
+During Free Comic Book Day 2015, Marvel's Secret Wars preview included an 8-page presentation "Attack on Avengers" by Isayama with art by Gerardo Sandoval.
+It was announced at the 2015 New York Comic Con that an American comic book titled Attack on Titan Anthology would be published.